 Why should I do an internship?

-The following list (from the Internship Office) points out some of the advantages of an internship:
+The following list (from the Office of Experiential Learning ) points out some of the advantages of an internship:

-- You gain exposure to real-world problems and issues that perhaps are not found in textbooks.
+- Gain exposure to real-world problems and issues that perhaps are not found in textbooks.

-- You can evaluate specific companies or specific careers prior to committing with full-time employment—a "try before you buy" type experience.
+- Evaluate specific companies or specific careers prior to committing to full-time employment—a "try before you buy" type experience.

 - Increase opportunities within a company for faster advancement and growth.

-- You increase your self-confidence in the workplace while developing an expanded network of associates and professionals.
+- Increase self-confidence in the workplace while developing an expanded network of associates and professionals.

-- You have resume-building experiences while applying academic concepts and principles.
+- Have résumé-building experiences while applying academic concepts and principles.

-- You can spread the gospel in many areas through example and lifestyles wherever you go.
+- Spread the gospel in many areas through example and lifestyles.

-- You can have hands-on opportunities to work with equipment and technology that may not be available on campus.
+- Have hands-on opportunities to work with equipment and technology that may not be available on campus.

 When should I start doing internships?

 Most of our students end up doing their internships in their junior or senior year, after they’ve had some training and experience at school and when they’re preparing to enter the job market.
 However, having several internships is a good idea, so it is good to start looking and applying once you find an experience you are interested in.

 Will I be paid during my internship?

 Some but not all internships are paid.
-An intern may do an internship for credit only.
 If your internship is unpaid, you may qualify for funding from the College of Humanities.